 - Incorrect administration technique which occurred when the attendant improperly gave the medication to the patient.
 For example, crushing a tablet that should not be crushed or failing to supervise patient ingestion of the medication.

 - Wrong dose errors.
 For example, giving someone the incorrect milligrams or number of tablets.

-- Finally, wrong time errors which occurred when medication was given at the incorrect time.
-Any medication given 60 minutes too early or too late, were defined as “wrong time.”
+- Finally, wrong-time errors occurred when medication was given at the incorrect time.
+Any medication given 60 minutes too early or too late, was defined as “wrong time.”

 The study’s findings are quite disturbing.
 It found that errors occurred 21.2 percent of the time out of 2,025 administrations to 127 patients.
 The most frequent errors by far were incorrect administration techniques which accounted for 73 percent of all errors.
 The second most common mistakes were wrong time errors which accounted for 18 percent.

 Attendants also tended to be more careless with patients with whom they were familiar.
-This caused them to omit observing these patients as they ingested their medication.
+This caused them to omit to observe these patients as they ingested their medication.
 Observation of patients is critical, especially if they suffer from Alzheimer’s or dementia due to their condition.